zheng-wang/irontest/README.md

 Copy all files and folders from `dist` to `<IronTest_Home>`.

-The build itself can interact with SOAP/HTTP web services and H2 databases.
-To enable interacting with other types of systems such as Oracle database or WebSphere MQ, please refer to this [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Other-Systems).
+The build itself can interact with HTTP APIs, SOAP web services and open source databases (like H2).
+To enable interacting with other types of APIs or systems such as Oracle database or WebSphere MQ, refer to this [wiki page](https://github.com/zheng-wang/irontest/wiki/Interact-with-Other-Systems).

 ## Launch
 Prerequisites: JRE (Java SE Runtime Environment) or JDK 8+.